Everyone is obsessed with prompts. The real leverage is in the loop.

 But a prompt gets you one answer.
 One shot.
 The model reads, the model replies, the model stops.

 That is not an agent.
 That is a very smart vending machine.
+And frankly it is only costing you one brain token to read that sentence, so stay with me.

 An agent is what you get when you wrap that single reply in a loop.
 Think, where the model looks at the goal and the current state.
 Act, where it calls a tool, runs code, hits an API, reads a file.
 Observe, where it reads the result of what it just did.
 Then Repeat, where that result goes back in and it decides the next move.